box/developer.box.com/content/guides/webhooks/v2/limitations-v2.md

 ### JWT Auth

-For webhooks created with the JWT Auth app, the session is expired when you delete the app authorization for this app in the Admin Console.
+For webhooks created with the JWT Auth app, the session expires when you delete the app authorization for this app in the Admin Console.
 For more information, see [application authorization guide][app authorization].